St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 The only part the Audio Guide doesn’t cover are the Galleries.

-These are essentially the parts of the Cathedral around the outside of the Dome that are elevated and have you looking over London.
+These are essentially the parts of the Cathedral around the outside of the Dome, which are elevated and offer amazing views over London.

-#7 Accessing The Dome & Why You Should
+#7 The Dome & Galleries of St Paul’s

 So now we’re going to move on to talk about The Gallery or Dome parts of the Cathedral.